 Still, we shouldn’t blame them.
 Almost all compact and mirrorless cameras lack a mic jack.
 Maybe camera companies don’t want the audio recorder industry to have a bad time.

 In conclusion, the Canon Powershot G7 X MII might not be worth getting if you already got a Mark I, since its price isn’t the most accessible, but it’s certainly worth if you’re upgrading from a cheaper camera.
-It might be the closest you can get to a camera made for vlogging.
+It might be the closest you can get to a camera made for vloggers.

 Have any question?
 Ask me in the comment section.
-I usually reply within 24 hours.